Neo23x0/Loki/README.md

 # Usage

-    usage: loki.exe [-h] [-p path] [-s kilobyte] [-l log-file] [--printAll] [--noprocscan] [--nofilescan] [--noindicator] [--reginfs]
+    usage: loki.py [-h] [-p path] [-s kilobyte] [-l log-file] [-r remote-loghost] [-t remote-syslog-port] [-a alert-level] [-w warning-level]
+                   [-n notice-level] [--allhds] [--alldrives] [--printall]
+                   [--allreasons] [--noprocscan] [--nofilescan] [--vulnchecks]
+                   [--nolevcheck] [--scriptanalysis] [--rootkit] [--noindicator]
                    [--dontwait] [--intense] [--csv] [--onlyrelevant] [--nolog]
-                    [--update] [--debug]
+                   [--update] [--debug] [--maxworkingset MAXWORKINGSET]
+                   [--syslogtcp] [--logfolder log-folder] [--nopesieve]
+                   [--pesieveshellc] [--nolisten]
+                   [--excludeprocess EXCLUDEPROCESS] [--force]

     Loki - Simple IOC Scanner

     optional arguments:
       -h, --help            show this help message and exit -p path               Path to scan
-      -s kilobyte     Maximum file size to check in KB (default 2048 KB) -l log-file     Log file
+      -s kilobyte           Maximum file size to check in KB (default 5000 KB) -l log-file           Log file
+      -r remote-loghost     Remote syslog system
+      -t remote-syslog-port
+                            Remote syslog port
+      -a alert-level        Alert score
+      -w warning-level      Warning score
+      -n notice-level       Notice score
+      --allhds              Scan all local hard drives
+      --alldrives           Scan all drives (including network drives and removable media)
-      --printAll      Print all files that are scanned --noprocscan    Skip the process scan
+      --printall            Print all files that are scanned --allreasons          Print all reasons that caused the score --noprocscan          Skip the process scan
       --nofilescan          Skip the file scan
+      --vulnchecks          Run the vulnerability checks
+      --nolevcheck          Skip the Levenshtein distance check
+      --scriptanalysis      Statistical analysis for scripts to detect obfuscated code (beta)
+      --rootkit             Skip the rootkit check
-      --noindicator   Do not show a progress indicator --reginfs       Do check for Regin virtual file system --dontwait      Do not wait on exit
+      --noindicator         Do not show a progress indicator --dontwait            Do not wait on exit
       --intense             Intense scan mode (also scan unknown file types and all extensions)
       --csv                 Write CSV log format to STDOUT (machine processing) --onlyrelevant        Only print warnings or alerts
       --nolog               Don't write a local log file --update              Update the signatures from the "signature-base" sub repository
       --debug               Debug output
+      --maxworkingset MAXWORKINGSET
+                            Maximum working set size of processes to scan (in MB, default 100 MB)
+      --syslogtcp           Use TCP instead of UDP for syslog logging --logfolder log-folder
+                            Folder to use for logging when log file is not specified
+      --nopesieve           Do not perform pe-sieve scans
+      --pesieveshellc       Perform pe-sieve shellcode scan
+      --nolisten            Dot not show listening connections
+      --excludeprocess EXCLUDEPROCESS
+                            Specify an executable name to exclude from scans, can be used multiple times
+      --force               Force the scan on a certain folder (even if excluded with hard exclude in LOKI's code

 ## Signature and IOCs